 We know that libraries are essential to so many people, and so we will be keeping some services open during the third national lockdown from 6 January 2021.

 Explore Centres at York, Tang Hall and Acomb will be open from Monday to Saturday starting from Wednesday 6 January for pre-booked appointments.
 There will be access to PCs and printers and pre-ordered books for collection at all three sites.

 There’s information below about the ways lockdown will affect our libraries, archives and reading cafes.

 Open Libraries: Explore centres at Acomb, Tang Hall and York will be open for appointments only from Wednesday 6 January.
 All other libraries are closed.
 Please be aware that there will be no drop-in or browsing at any library.

 Opening Hours: Acomb, Tang Hall and York will be open Monday – Friday 10am – 3pm and Saturday 10am – 1pm

 Click and Collect books will be available from Acomb, Tang Hall and York.
 You can reserve books from our catalogue as usual and we will contact you when they are ready to collect.
-Or you can choose a Lucky Dip: complete the form for Children or the form for Adults, and we will choose 5 or 10 books for you based on your preferences.
+The lucky dip offer will be available up to 7 April only, as we prepare to re-open on 12 April.
 Please be aware that the Toy Library is not included in Click and Collect.

 Computers and Printing will be available at Acomb, Tang Hall and York.
 Bookings will be for a maximum of two hours and must be made in advance either online or by phone to the library you want to use.